brylcl/hello-world/README.md

 Hello everybody,

 Bry here.
-Cold and dull November night calls for a warm hot chocolate, I'd say!
+This cold and dull November night calls for a warm hot chocolate, I'd say!